 Winter weather never stopped SoCal kids from making a splash!
-Let them douse cabin fever by splashing and playing at a local water park or splash pad no matter the season.
-From wave machines and wild water slides for big kids to spray zones complete with dunking buckets and giant gushers that will make little ones giggle, scroll down for our list of cool spots to get delightfully drenched!
+Let them douse cabin fever by splashing and playing at a local splash pad or water park near you.
+From wave machines and wild water slides for big kids to spray zones complete with dunking buckets and giant gushers that will make little ones giggle, scroll down for our list of super spots to get delightfully drenched!

 Poway Community Swim Center

 This super fun Poway splash pad runs during open swim and family swim hours.
 It boasts geysers, overhead buckets, a water tunnel, and more!

 Insider's Tip: There's not a lot of shade, so bring hats and extra sunscreen.

 Admission prices are: Adults/$4 resident/$8 Non-Resident; Kids (1-17): $3 Resident/$6 Non-Resident; Senior (55+)/ $3 Resident/$6 Non-Resident

 Poway, CA 92064

 San Diego has its own version of Central Park: The Waterfront Park, located along the Embarcadero in Little Italy.
 It has become a family-favorite destination for locals.
 The 12-acre park is just a stone's throw from the bay and is decked out with tons of innovative ways to entertain kids including a splash pad and slide––but it's the giant fountain, with its many jets, that is the park's main attraction.
 The fountain floor is rough and grippy so kids can run and play without moms worrying about them slipping.
 A safe setting where kiddos can splash and play and you can enjoy the city's waterfront views — we'll happily add that to our list.

 Insider's Tip: There’s a giant grassy area right by the fountain where you can lay towels, have picnics and enjoy the waterfront views.
 Also, if you want to have a birthday party downtown, the picnic area near the children's playground can be reserved.